The diameter of a normal newborn subglottis is 4 mm. If the subglottis is less than 3.5 mm, it is considered narrow.

 - High pitched noisy breathing (stridor) that occurs when your child breathes both in and out.
 This can worsen when your child is ill or after exercise or strenuous activity.

-- Multiple, diagnosed episodes of croup at a young age
+- At times, children have been diagnosed with multiple episodes of croup at a young age.

 - Poor weight gain